• Skip to primary navigation

 • Knows first name, sex, and age

-• Following two to three-step instructions
+• Following two- or three-step instructions

 At home, you should keep communication open with your child’s healthcare team, who will provide daily exercises that work on the toddler’s cognitive and physical development.